Skip to main content

 Current Research

-In general, I take a social cognitive approach to understanding how identities, including social, racial, and ethnic, identities, and various intergroup processes can shape our perception, attitudes, and actions.
+In general, my research centers on understanding collective identities, social perception and intergroup relations.
 I have, along with my colleagues, proposed a Perceptual Model of Intergroup Relations, which outlines the role of perception in intergroup processes (Xiao et al., 2016, Psychological Inquiry).
 I have empirically evaluated the model in my doctoral dissertation and follow up research, examining the role of biased perception in simulated police decision making process involving members of racial minorities.
-In some of my current work, I explore the role of racial/ethnic identities in how Asian American and Pacific Islanders (AAPI) react to and cope with stigmatization and discrimination.
-In another line of work, I’ve tested interventions targeting implicit biases, with a focus on identity-based interventions.
-Taken together, my research examines how identities shape the most basic elements on human cognition, and provides broader implications for promoting social justice.
+My research has also examined how group identities inform our understanding of whether implicit attitudes and biases are malleable.
+I have also investigated psychological mechanisms, such as moral outrage and threat perception, that underlie consequential social and policy attitudes, including support for social safety net policies.

 Teaching